rkday/leafhss/README.md

 A modern open-source HSS for use in IMS networks.

+The current version is available for download [here](https://s3.amazonaws.com/org.leafhss/org.leafhss.hss-0.1.0-SNAPSHOT-standalone.jar) and can be run with `java -jar org.leafhss.hss-0.1.0-SNAPSHOT-standalone.jar [options]`

 ## Usage

 LeafHSS has two modes - a full mode (where subscriber data is provisioned and stored in a database) and an auto-answer mode (where all requests receive default responses) which is useful for testing other IMS components.
 The auto-answer mode currently works, and the full mode is still in development.